nomel/beaglebone/pru/debug/scripts/README.md

 * disable - stops execution
 * mem - displays the first 100 or so words of data memory
 * regs - shows the contents of all 32 registers
-* step - steps the program counter and shows the step from/to value.
+* step <count> - steps the program counter and shows the step from/to value. steps count steps (1 if blank)
 * init - used by the other scripts (severely needs to be removed. slows things way down)

 ###### PASM Debug Files